CiptasolutindoTech/wa-laravel/README.md

 # Laravel WA Helper

 A helper for sending wa for laravel designed for ciptasolutindo and team.
-Curently support for laravel 8+ and php 7.3+
+Curently support for laravel 8+ and php 7.3+, This library also support sending wa with ruangwa.
+Available driver : cipta , ruangWa

 ## Installation